 Set up with your club as if you were about to knock down a three-foot putt.
 Bend your back knee slightly so that your back foot lifts off the ground behind you.
 Standing only on your left foot (if you're a right-handed player), sink 3 imaginary putts in a row without putting your foot down.
 (Try to do it without grounding your club at any point.)
 Now, do the same thing standing only on your back foot.
 These will be slightly tougher.

 Next, do the same with an imaginary 10-foot putt.
 If you nailed the balance at 10 feet, see if you can control your balance and nail 3 one-legged putts on each side from an imaginary 20 feet.

 Lack of stability around the hips is another issue that we see with senior golfers.
 If you can't control the side-to-side sway of your hips during your golf swing, consistency is going to be an issue.
 Happily, this is one of the best training exercises for putting you back in control of your hips.

 Place a looped band around your ankles and stand with feet close together, toes facing forward, and a slight bend in your knees and hips.
 Slowly, step out to the side with your left leg.
 Try to keep your toes facing forward; they're going to want to turn out to the side.

 With the resistance from the band, you should feel this on the outside of your hip on your left side.
 Hold this position for a moment and then step your right leg close to your left to return to the starting position.
 Try to keep your feet flat on the ground when holding the position.
 There will be a tendency to want to ride the outer or inner edge of your foot.
 Do 10 sidesteps with your left leg and then do 10 sidesteps with your right leg.
 This is one of the better golf exercises you'll do!

-Give these exercises for senior golfers a shot and improve your golf regardless of your age!
+To start training from the comfort of your own home, check out our online golf fitness programs!
+Give these exercises for senior golfers a shot to improve your golf regardless of your age!